 It can sometimes be challenging to decide what park you’ll be in 180 days in advance (when you can book advance dining reservations), but they do book up well in advance.
 So you’ll want to plan ahead.

 Garden Grille, Epcot

 Surprisingly, this was one of our favorite character meals at Walt Disney World.
 Located in the Land Pavilion in Epcot, Garden Grill offers breakfast, lunch, and dinner.
 Served family style, much of the food from these meals is grown right there in the Land Pavilion.
 Meals are hosted by Chip n Dale and friends, and you can enjoy your meal and your character interaction as the restaurant slowly revolves around.

 The food is delicious, and the restaurant is really fun.
+It’s one of the best places for character dining and is a good choice for families.
 We’ve been for dinner, but I’m sure all three meals are great.

 Akershus Royal Banquet Hall, Epcot

 Princess lovers will definitely want to have a meal at the Akershus Royal Banquet Hall, located in the Norway pavilion in Epcot’s World Showcase.
 This beautiful castle is a gorgeous venue, and you’ll get to see several princesses who come by and visit your table.

 Breakfast, lunch, and dinner is served.
 Breakfast is more of a traditional American breakfast, while lunch and dinner include some Scandinavian favorites.
 This was the very first character dining experience that we had with our kids – when my children were 9 months old and 2 years old.
 My daughter absolutely loved it.